Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Related Work

 \section{Related Work}

-\textbf{Interpretability in Language Models.} One of the main goals when it comes to interpreting language models is to identify which components—such as heads, layers, or neurons—are responsible for specific behaviors \citep{zhang2023towards}.
+\textbf{Interpretability in LMs.} One of the main goals when it comes to interpreting language models is to identify which components—such as heads, layers, or neurons—are responsible for specific behaviors \citep{zhang2023towards}.
 This is non-trivial, as attention magnitude does not necessarily imply causal importance \citep{Wallace2019AttentionIsNotExplanation}.
 Moreover, phenomena like \emph{superposition}, where multiple features are encoded in overlapping directions, make isolating concepts difficult \citep{elhage2022toy}.
-Consequently, this problem is often approached via causal intervention, analyzing activation differences between clean and corrupted prompts \citep{meng2022locating, geva2023dissecting, wang2022interpretability}.
-A recent promising direction involves Sparse Autoencoders (SAEs), applied not just to MLPs but also to attention outputs \citep{Kissane2024InterpretingAttentionSAE}, aiming to disentangle superposed features into interpretable units \citep{rai2024practical}.
+Consequently, this problem is often approached via causal intervention, analyzing activation differences between clean and corrupted prompts \citep{meng2022locating, geva2023dissecting, wang2022interpretability}, with recent work automating the discovery of minimal circuits responsible for specific behaviors \citep{NEURIPS2023_34e1dbe9}.
+Complementary approaches inspect intermediate layer representations by projecting them into vocabulary space to trace how predictions form across depth \citep{nostalgebraist2020logitlens, belrose_eliciting_2023}.
+A promising direction involves Sparse Autoencoders (SAEs), applied not just to MLPs but also to attention outputs \citep{bricken2023monosemanticity, Kissane2024InterpretingAttentionSAE}, aiming to disentangle superposed features into interpretable units \citep{rai2024practical}.
+Recent works use LMs to automate interpretability analysis \citep{paulo_automatically_2024}.